Boulder County residents desperate to see their homes in the path of the Marshall Fire find mostly loss, devastation

 Forrest Smith, 67, stayed in his Louisville home so long his smoke alarms were going off.
 He didn’t want to believe what was happening until it was almost too late.

-He made it out OK, but has no idea where’ll he go or what he’ll do.
+He made it out OK, but has no idea where he’ll go or what he’ll do.

 “I’m sure my home is gone,” he says.
 “I watched the trees burn.
 My neighbor’s house started going up.
 Finally a cop car came by and he says, ‘man, you gotta go!’
 I’ve lived there 30 years.
 I left with the clothes on my back.
 The HOA dues check was on the table, but I don’t know if there’s any homes in the HOA left.”